Vehicle management

 Bulk tankers must comply with relevant legislation and certification schemes.

-So that the customer can check that the tanker has been cleaned, and that it hasn’t been transporting anything that could pose an allergen or taint risk – load history and a cleaning log must be kept.
+So that the customer can check that the tanker has been cleaned, and that it hasn’t been transporting anything that could pose an allergen or taint risk – the load history and a cleaning log must be kept.

 Tanker equipment must be secure, so hoses must be capped and locked.